 - Heat oil in a dutch oven or large pot and cook onions until translucent.

-- Add garlic and spices and cook, stirring constantly for 30 seconds.
+- Mix in chopped carrots and add garlic and spices and cook, stirring constantly for 30 seconds.

 - Incorporate the tomatoes and simmer for a minute or two before adding the lentils, broth and water.